upenn-cis198/homework2/README.md

 ```

 ### Testing
-Testing programs that iteract with the Operating Systems is far more difficult than testing pure code.
+Testing programs that interact with the Operating Systems is far more difficult than testing pure code.
 Therefore, I recommend
-separting your pure code (code that does not interact with the OS) with code that does.
+separating your pure code (code that does not interact with the OS) with code that does.
 That is, instead of having a single
 function which iterates over the directory substructure, and does the regular expression matching.
 I recommend two functions,
 one function which returns the directory structure as a list (`f1`), and another function that matches `pattern` on element of that
 list (`f2`).
 This way, you can create simple unit tests for `f2`.

+Testing is a tool, you should stop testing when you feel confident with your implementation and tests.

 ## Submisions
 Pleas submit this assignment though github class room.
 This assigment will be due on Wednesday September 26.